 Changes to NOFO/RFP:

-ISBE will post any changes made to the NOFO/RFP prior to May 9, 2024 on the ISBE Funding Opportunities Webpage.
+If ISBE makes any changes/updates to the NOFO/RFP, it will be posted on the ISBE Funding Opportunities webpage prior to May 2, 2025.
 Applicants are advised to check the site before submitting a proposal.